 Let’s say you’ve decided to register your online business so that you can be prepared in case it really takes off.
 Here are the following steps you need to take to register your online business once you’re making a profit:

-- Choose a Business Structure – You have different options.
-The most common for e-commerce businesses are a sole proprietorship, a partnership, or a limited liability company (LLC).
+You have different options.
+The most common for online businesses are a sole proprietorship, a partnership, or a limited liability company (LLC).
 These structures have differences related to how taxes are calculated and paid, as well as concerns such as profit-sharing and liability with business partners.

-- Get a Federal Tax ID – Also known as an employer identification number (EIN).
-Sole proprietorships with no employees don’t need a federal tax ID number from the IRS, but corporations, LLCs and partnerships do.
-The federal tax ID number designates a business, and is useful for keeping personal and business taxes and finances separate.
+Also known as an Employer Identification Number (EIN).
+Sole proprietorships with no employees don’t need a federal tax ID number from the IRS, but corporations, partnerships, and LLCs do.
+The federal tax ID number designates a business and is useful for keeping personal and business taxes and finances separate.

-- Get a Sales Tax ID – There are tax obligations on the state and local levels for the vast majority of ecommerce businesses.
+There are tax obligations on the state and local levels for the vast majority of e-commerce businesses.
 New ventures need to register with their state’s revenue office, and in some states may also have to apply for a permit to collect sales tax.

 As you can see, paying taxes is an inevitable part of making money in any business venture.
 Remember, e-commerce is no different than a brick-and-mortar retail operation – if you make money, then Uncle Sam is going to want their cut.
 Depending on the type of business structure you choose, your tax obligations may vary wildly.